robinelting/iwo-milestone5/README.md

 3. Press `Enter` to create your local clone.

 ## Run script
-After you have downloaded the necessary files, you can run the script as follows:
+After you have downloaded the necessary files, you can run the script.
+First go into the directory where the files are located, then run the script as follows:
 ```ruby
 ./m5.sh FILE
 ```